gaurav-arun/ebay-alerts/README.md

 # eBay Alerts

 A Full Stack Web Application that allows a user to configure alerts for specific search phrases on eBay.
 The application then sends periodic updates with related products to the user via email.
-Additionally, the user receives periodic emails with insights about the variation in prices of the products related to the search results.
+Additionally, the user receives periodic emails with insights about the variation in prices of the products in last 2 weeks.

 ## Project Setup